jaysilverman/machine-learning-2017/README.md

 * Water Pump Failure (https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table)

 ## Usage
-Each project consists of one or more Jupyter notebooks (i.e. file with .ipynb suffix).
-These projects require that you have a Python 3.6 environment setup with the following packages:
+These projects consist of one or more Jupyter notebooks.
+To run the notebooks you need to have a Python 3.6 environment setup with the following packages:

 	jupyter
 	matplotlib